BLOG

 Posted: Mon 15th Feb 2021

-One of the hardest aspects of growing your business is holding onto that unique culture you created when you started.
+One of the hardest aspects of growing your business is holding on to that unique culture you created when you started.

-This is often the glue that holds a business together in the early days, and when the founder starts to get pulled in multiple directions it can be a challenge to retain it.
+This is often the glue that holds a business together in the early days.
+But when the founder starts to get pulled in a number of different directions, it can be a challenge to retain it.
+How, then, to do it?

 Identify and bottle it

 Have you ever articulated what it is that makes your business special?
+Consider the following:

 • What was your mission when you started the business?